arun8796/AWS-notes/swf/README.md

 - **Workflow Execution.** A workflow execution refers to an individual execution of a workflow.

 Workers and Deciders can be deployed either in the cloud (e.g. Amazon EC2 or Lambda) or on machines behind corporate firewalls.
+A workflow starter is any application that can initiate workflow executions.

 [*(back to the top)*](README.md#markdown-header-table-of-contents)